ojoaosoares/Mersenne-Primality-Checker/README.md

 ## Features

 - **Lucas-Lehmer Test**: Efficiently verifies the primality of Mersenne numbers.
+- **Fermat Method**: Verifies the primality of Mersenne numbers and return the smallest prime factor.
 - **Index Validation**: Ensures that the given index  is an odd prime before applying the test.
 - **Optional Output**: Supports an additional flag to print the Mersenne number.
 However, when *p* gets bigger the respective mersenne number becomes unreadble because of its size.